cran/incase/README.md

     c("G", "L") ~ "Other",
     c("I", NA)  ~ "Independent"
   )
-#>  [1] "Other"       "Republican"  "Other"       "Democrat"    "Independent"
+#>  [1] "Independent" "Independent" "Independent" "Independent" "Independent"
-#>  [6] "Independent" "Republican"  "Republican"  "Independent" "Independent"
+#>  [6] "Other"       "Democrat"    "Republican"  "Independent" "Independent"
-#> [11] "Independent" "Other"       "Other"       "Independent" "Other"
+#> [11] "Independent" "Other"       "Independent" "Republican"  "Democrat"
-#> [16] "Republican"  "Independent" "Republican"  "Republican"  "Democrat"
+#> [16] "Other"       "Other"       "Republican"  "Democrat"    "Independent"
 ```

 `grep_case()` allows you to recode values with pattern matching.